Proportional tax: Arguments for and against

+On the opposing hand, not everyone supports proportionate taxes.
+According to critics, low-wage workers are disproportionately affected as they wind up paying a larger percentage of their income in taxes.
+They contend that a progressive tax system is a more equitable solution, in which higher-income individuals pay a larger proportion of taxes.

+The fact that flat taxes have the potential to worsen income inequality is one of their main objections.
+Some nations that use proportional taxation to remedy this problem do so by introducing deductions and exemptions for low-income people, thereby making the system less regressive.

+Progressive tax rates or marginal taxation, which is more common worldwide, is a tax structure in place in developed countries, where those with lower incomes pay a smaller share of taxes.

 Proportional rates

 Proportional taxes on consumption are considered by some to be regressive; that is, low-income people tend to spend a greater percentage of their income in taxable sales (using a cross section timeframe) than higher income people.
 A regressive tax is when the average tax rate is lower, with higher income.
 So income and average tax rate have an inverse relationship.
 However, this calculation is derived when the tax paid is divided not by the tax base (the amount spent) but by income, which is argued to create an arbitrary relationship.
 The income tax rate itself is proportional, with people with higher incomes paying more tax but at the same rate.

 If a consumption tax is to be related to income, the unspent income can be treated as tax-deferred (spending savings at a later point in time), at which time it is taxed creating a proportional rate using an income base.
-However, consumption taxes such as a sales tax can often exclude items or provide rebates in an effort to create social justice.
-In many locations, "necessary" items such as non-prepared food, clothing, or prescription drugs are exempt from sales tax to alleviate the burden on the poor.

 Examples

+Proportional taxes are one of several types of taxes that governments can use to generate revenue.
+But these examples can be also considered regressive or progressive in different countries.
+They often exempt items or individuals from taxes to alleviate the burden on the poor.